skeletony007/pair.nvim/README.md

 Pair programming plugin for neovim written in Lua using Vim client-server communication.

+> [!WARNING]
+> This plugin demonstrates collaborative programming in neovim as a concept.
+I
+> plan to create a more reliable version at some point in the future.
+Any
+> contributions are welcome.

 ### Features

 **pair.nvim** starts a peer-to-peer "server" (`:PairServer`) and "client"